tryton/trytond/doc/topics/views/index.rst

     * ``widget``: The widget that must be used instead of the default one.

-    * ``select``: A number between 0 and 2.
-If set to 1, the field will be used as main search criteria; if set to 2, the field will be used as second search criteria; if set to 0, the field will not be used as search criteria.

     * ``tree_invisible``: Boolean to display or not the column.

     * ``icon``: The name of the field that contains the name of the icon to